PrincetonUniversity/slurm_mnist/README.md

 # Installing and Running TensorFlow on the HPC Clusters

 [TensorFlow](https://www.tensorflow.org) is a popular deep learning library for training artificial neural networks.
-The installation instructions depend on the cluster:
+The installation instructions depend on the version and cluster:

 # Version 2.0